-ababySA charges an Agency fee to our Recipients, to cover the workups, recruitment and management of cycles – this is a normal agency charge and allows us to provide the service, which may include replacing Donors and certainly involves having staff working 24/7 to ensure a smooth cycle for our Recipients.
+ababySA charges an Agency fee to our Recipients, to cover the workups, recruitment and management of cycles.
+This is a normal agency charge and allows us to provide a full, professional service, and certainly involves having staff working 24/7 to ensure a smooth cycle for our Recipients.
 It has nothing to do with the donated eggs themselves, as we can’t guarantee any – it depends on the outcome of the cycle itself and will be discussed with your Clinic.

 Separate to that, Egg Donors MUST be compensated, by law, a Clinic-defined amount per donation (currently R7,000 – R10,000, depending on the Clinic), irrespective of the number of eggs retrieved.
 This is billed to you and paid by the Clinic (not us) on the day of your donation, irrespective of how many eggs are retrieved.
-It is intended to cover Egg Donor basic expenses and inconveniences during the cycle.
-All of this is in the public domain.
+It is intended to cover basic Donor expenses and inconveniences during the cycle; it’s all in the public domain.

 WHAT DOES ababySA CHARGE?

-Once your Egg Donor has committed to you (which is usually a matter of hours), we will ask you to pay our agency fee, which is presently (from 1 April 2019) R18,000 plus VAT (15%) for clients paying from a local bank account, and R16,500 for international transactions.
-We are not registered for South African Value Added Tax (VAT).
+Once your Egg Donor has committed to you (which is usually a matter of hours), we will ask you to pay our agency fee, which is presently (from 1 April 2019) R18,000 plus VAT (15%) for clients paying from a local bank account, and R19,000 plus VAT (15%) for international transactions.
 We have a number of convenient payment options below.
 Please also have a look at our travel packages, so we can sort these out for you at the same time.

 The money you pay to us is for the work we do to ensure you get the best possible Egg Donor: your perfect match.
 It’s also for the administration around our contracts, preparation and handover of your chosen Egg Donor file to your Fertility Clinic, support during the time you take to select an Egg Donor; screening, communication between Fertility Clinics, Egg Donors and yourself, sorting your Egg Donors’ Medical and Psychological assessments and also to support her during and after the donation cycle, which must take place within 6 months of the booking.

 If necessary, we will also coordinate Egg Donor travel.
 If you choose to use a traveling Egg Donor, that is one who is prepared to travel to a Fertility Clinic in another region within South Africa in order to donate her eggs, ababySA will organise and manage the travel in line with our commitment to providing a smooth service to Clinics.
-You will, however, be responsible for her additional travel and subsistence costs.
-Please ask us for an estimate on info@ababySA.com.
+You will, however, be responsible for her additional travel and subsistence costs; please ask us for an estimate on info@ababySA.com.
 We charge R1,500 to manage local travel from main Centre to Centre.